 Aquatic therapy is a type of physical therapy treatment that takes place in water, generally in an in-clinic pool.

 It is also commonly known as hydrotherapy or aquatic rehabilitation and has soothing properties that can benefit you if you are seeking pain relief and relaxation.

-To learn more about how our licensed Covington, Slidell, or Marrero, LA physical therapists can assist you with aquatic therapy treatments, contact Dynamic Physical Therapy today!
+To learn more about how our licensed Covington, or Westwego, LA physical therapists can assist you with aquatic therapy treatments, contact Dynamic Physical Therapy today!

 What can I find with aquatic therapy sessions?